Floer field theory for coprime rank and degree: Introduction

-More preicsely we construct a functor from the category of (compact, connected, connected oriented $2$-manifolds, $3$-bordisms) to the category of (\ainfty categories, homotopy classes classes of \ainfty functors).
-The theory associates to each compact oriented $2$-manifold $X$ the Fukaya category $\Fuk^{\sharp}(M(X))$ of $M(X)$ (an extension of the Donaldson category involving Lagrangian correspondences and quilted Floer homology \cite{quiltfloer}).
-The main result of this paper (Theorem \ref{fft} below) is the existence of functors
+In this paper we construct a functor from the category of (compact, connected, connected oriented $2$-manifolds, $3$-bordisms) to the category of (\ainfty categories, homotopy classes classes of \ainfty functors).
+The theory associates to each compact oriented $2$-manifold $X$ the extended Fukaya category $\Fuk^{\sharp}(M(X))$ of $M(X)$.
+Theorem \ref{fft} below proves the existence of functors

 between these Fukaya categories given by counting holomorphic quilts with boundary and seams in spaces of central-curvature connections over $3$-bordisms $Y$ from $X_-$ to $X_+$.
 These functors satisfy a natural composition law whenever a bordism is formed by gluing bordisms $Y,Y'$ along a common boundary: